adithikrishnan/MachineLearningLab/README.md

 9. Write a program to implement k-Nearest Neighbour algorithm to classify the iris data set.
 Print both correct and wrong predictions.
 Java/Python ML library classes can be used for this problem.
 (2 files)

 10. Implement the non-parametric Locally Weighted Regressionalgorithm in order to fit data points.
 Select appropriate data set for your experiment and draw graphs.

+PS: The extras folder contains files that are not part of the course but were executed for more understanding.